A Jedi's Fight - A Star Wars Fan Fiction Story

 "Do you want me to inform the Supreme Chancellor, sir?"

 "Immediately.
 Send a copy of this message via a pro-con connection to her personal messaging system.
-Tell her to be on high alert if any fraudulent message is passed on to the information system at Irithim or Ver'izon.
-I expect that our 'friend's message' will be aimed at Dalmaran totally."
+Tell her to be on high alert if any message, coming from a system on Palomintar Four, is passed on to the information system at Irithim or Ver'izon.
+I expect that our 'friend's next message' will be aimed at Dalmaran exclusively."

-"Sir, it bothers me that the sender used an old imperial frequency to pass this message to Coruscant.
-This frequency was used in the past to inform emperor Palpatine personally"
+"Sir, it bothers me that the sender has used an old imperial encryption code to pass this message to Coruscant.
+This frequency was used in the past to inform emperor Palpatine personally.
+It's also odd that the decryption code was send together with the encrypted message."

-"I didn't a complete check yet, because its content sounded alarming, but I can do further investigation."
+"I didn't a complete check yet, for its content sounded alarming, but I can do further investigation."

-"Carry on, officer, and let me know if there are any more receivers of this message," Madine said.
+"Carry on, officer, and let me know who the receiver or receivers of this message might be," Madine said.

-The intelligence officer left and Madine opened the frequency of the Falcon.
+The intelligence officer left and Madine opened the frequency of Han Solo's infocom.

 The image of Han Solo popped up on the holo display.